-In addition to the standard provision of equipment installed and maintained by TSU in U-wide classrooms across campuses, an Input Panel on the lectern enables the user to connect audio-visual equipment from other sources such as personal devices (Notebook PC, IPad, Camera, and etc.).
+In addition to the standard provision of equipment installed and maintained by TSU in U-wide classrooms across campuses, there is also an input panel on the lectern which allows users to connect audio-visual equipment from other sources such as personal devices (Notebook PC, iPad, Camera, and etc.).

 In respect of using external equipment in TSU supported classrooms, please note the following:

 - Users are always welcome to bring audiovisual equipment and /or laptop computer into classrooms as needed.
 During class time, TSU technicians are available for operational assistance but cannot be responsible for moving, installing, repairing or maintaining external equipment.